What is a Mental Health Crisis?

 Crisis intervention services are available 24 hours a day, 7 days a week by calling 1-800-499-3030 or (209) 754-3239.
-If you call during normal working hours 8:00am – 5:00pm, Monday through Friday (except holidays), a staff person will respond to your call.
-If you call after working hours and on holidays, your call will be connected to a crisis counselor who will assist you with your mental health needs or refer your call to a crisis worker in the community.
+If you call during business hours 8am – 5pm, Monday through Friday (except holidays), a staff person will respond to your call.
+If you call after working hours or on holidays, your call will be connected to a crisis counselor who will assist you with your mental health needs or refer your call to a crisis worker in the community.

 Walk-ins are welcome at the Mental Health Clinic located in the Government Center at 891 Mountain Ranch Road - Building N, at 891 Mountain Ranch Road, San Andreas during working hours.
 As a walk-in, if the situation is not an emergency, you might be scheduled for an appointment at the earliest opportunity.
 If the situation is an emergency than a counselor will meet with you.

 What May Happen?

 The crisis counselor will make efforts to help you make a plan to avoid harming yourself or another person or neglecting your basic needs.
 Those persons who are at imminent risk as a danger to themselves or others, or are gravely disabled (unable to provide for their food and shelter) as a result of a mental disorder, may be involuntarily transported to an inpatient psychiatric hospital for evaluation and treatment.